paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   gravatar: 7600919e158a14ad38a404b092cb59a9
   date: 2010-11-15T13:54:00Z
   content: |
-    I love the icons, but I'm missing one icon.
+    I love the icons, but I’m missing one icon.
 A icon of Game Center on iOS.
 Maybe you could make an icon for that?

 - author: Ankur Oberoi
   gravatar: 15175168841774bfd2b0df9b8494c823
   date: 2010-11-23T21:27:50Z
   url: http://aoberoi.me
   content: |
     GREAT WORK!
-I really appreciate the effort you put into these, cleanest looking set of icons i've seen.
+I really appreciate the effort you put into these, cleanest looking set of icons i’ve seen.

     Just echoing one of the previous suggestions, an RSS icon would be pretty essential for the set.
-I noticed you have a nice looking on in this site's header, so maybe you could use that?
+I noticed you have a nice looking on in this site’s header, so maybe you could use that?
 Thanks!

 - author: Ankur Oberoi
   gravatar: 15175168841774bfd2b0df9b8494c823
   date: 2010-11-23T21:29:53Z
   url: http://aoberoi.me
   content: |
-    Wow, I'm sorry for the first comment, you did include the RSS icon! it was just called feed.
+    Wow, I’m sorry for the first comment, you did include the RSS icon! it was just called feed.
 Thanks so much!

 - author: Tim Bonnemann
   gravatar: d5648841ec7a4e840b2bc25f79869c92